Deer are one of the most critical species in all of North America. Forests are their primary habitat, and they have adapted well to survive winter.

-With their excellent sense of smell, deer can find the lichen quickly and efficiently, even buried so deep in the snow.
+With their excellent sense of smell, deer can quickly and efficiently find the lichen, even buried so deep in the snow.
 This is one of the main ways deer survive winter.

-By lowering the temperature of their legs, this enables the body to redistribute the heat.
+Lowering the temperature of their legs enables the body to redistribute the heat.
 The body prioritizes, sending the heat to the main organs of the deers’ body.
-The heat is sent to the heart, lungs, face and to its body.
+The heat is sent to the heart, lungs, face, and body.

 Deer are animals that will travel in a herd.
 The herd are very close and always protect each other, with the strong protecting the weak.
 Deer are very social animals and do not like to be left alone.
 The unity in the pack helps them to survive the deep winters.

 During winter, snowstorms make it difficult to see and to locate other deer.
 To stay as a herd during these times, the deer must adapt.